LCDsoft/ILCDIRAC/Files/acknowledgements.rst

 .. code::

     @article{ilcDiracLC,
-             author        = "Grefe, G and Poss, S and Sailer, A and Tsaregorodtsev, A", title         = "{ILCDIRAC, a DIRAC extension for the Linear Collider community}", journal       = "J. Phys.: Conf.
+             author        = "Grefe, C and Poss, S and Sailer, A and Tsaregorodtsev, A", title         = "{ILCDIRAC, a DIRAC extension for the Linear Collider community}", journal       = "J. Phys.: Conf.
 Ser.",
              collaboration = "on behalf of The CLIC Detector and Physics Study (CLICdp)",